This submission is currently being researched & evaluated!

 During the show's Comedy Central years on Thanksgiving Day there would be a marathon of MST3K episodes with Special segments that were shown between episodes, from 1992 onwards featured the premiere showing of at least one new episode.
 Even after the show's cancellation many Msties keep the tradition going by watching a marathon of the show every Thanksgiving.

-On Thursday, November 28th, 2013 Turkey Day returned with Joel Hodgson himself hosting, the marathon was streamed at www.mst3kturkeyday.com via YouTube.
-Fans were able to chat live while watching the marathon and Joel read Tweets he received from fans.
+On November 28th, 2013, Turkey Day returned with Joel Hodgson himself hosting, the marathon was streamed via YouTube.
+Fans were able to chat live while watching the marathon and Joel did skits in between episodes.